Ben Dunkelman: Military career

-He was back in Toronto in 1939 when the Second World War broke out.
-He attempted to join the Royal Canadian Navy (RCN), but antisemitism in the RCN at the time precluded a naval career.
-Instead Dunkelman enlisted as a private with The Queen's Own Rifles of Canada; as the war progressed he rose from private to major.
-Dunkelman enlisted with the Second Battalion of the Queen's Own Rifles in 1940.
+After World War II broke out in 1939, Dunkelman decided to enlist despite the opposition of his family.
+He refused an attempt by his father to arrange a position for him as a Lieutenant Colonel in the Ordnance Corps responsible for military supplies and attempted to join the Royal Canadian Navy (RCN), but antisemitism in the RCN at the time precluded a naval career.
+He had been judged as overqualified to be a seaman and put on a waiting list for officer training before learning that navy policy at the time was to not accept Jews as officers.
+Dunkelman enlisted in the Canadian Army as a private with The Queen's Own Rifles of Canada in 1940, joining the unit's Second Battalion.
 Dunkelman later gave his reason for enlisting as an "active" (willing to fight overseas) member as "I am a Canadian, proud of Canada’s heritage and proud -- if need be -- to fight for it."
+He was promoted to sergeant, completed an NCO course, and served as an acting company sergeant major before being accepted for officer training.
+After being commissioned as a Lieutenant, he trained new recruits before being shipped overseas with the First Battalion in 1943 and was put in command of a mortar platoon.
+His unit was stationed in England before being sent into action during the Normandy landings on D-Day, 6 June 1944.

-He was in the second wave to land on Juno Beach, the beach assigned to Canada in the Normandy landings on D-Day, 6 June 1944.
-During his service with the regiment, he earned numerous commendations.
-He also fought in the difficult campaigns in northern France, Belgium, the Netherlands and Germany, including bloody battles of Caen, the Falaise pocket, and the Battle of the Scheldt to open up the critical port of Antwerp.
-During the Normandy campaign in June-August 1944 and then during the Battle of the Scheldt, the Canadian Army took heavy losses.
+Dunkelman was in the second wave to land on Juno Beach, the beach assigned to Canada on D-Day.
+He fought in the difficult campaigns in northern France, Belgium, the Netherlands and Germany, including actions such as the Battle for Caen, the Falaise pocket, and the Battle of the Scheldt to open up the critical port of Antwerp.
+During the Normandy campaign in June–August 1944 and then during the Battle of the Scheldt, the Canadian Army took heavy losses.
 At the same time, the policy of Prime Minister William Lyon Mackenzie King of only sending "active" members who had volunteered to fight overseas ensured there was a shortage of replacements.
 Under Mackenzie King's policy, men were conscripted for the military, but only for the defense of Canada, leading to a situation where two divisions stood waiting on the coast of British Columbia and another division on the coast of Nova Scotia.
 At the time of the Battle of the Scheldt, Dunkelman wrote in disgust: "We knew why leaves were so scarce.
 Thanks to Prime Minister Mackenzie King's handling of the Conscription issue at home".
+During his service, Dunkelman earned numerous commendations.